InnovationJamez/AssignmentTwo/CPPAssignmentTwo/README.txt

 ./exe -gr seed --sv filename.svg # generate with seed value, save svg file ./exe -gr seed --sb filename.maze --sv filename.svg # gen with seed, save binary, save svg

 # load binary file and save svg file
 ./exe --lb filename.maze --sv filename.svg

 # solve the maze using the Maze-routing algorithm
 ./exe --pm --sb filename.maze --sv filename.svg #solve maze and add solution svg file

+changes that I have made

+I did not initaally make carvePath a virtual function, but I had to as I changed the functions that it called in prim and recursive.